Celebrate International Dot Day! Make Your Mark!

 Getting Started: How are we celebrating International Dot Day?
 We'll read the book The Dot, by Peter H. Reynolds.
 We'll find a guest reader to help us kick-off this special day.
 That should be easy.
 Everyone loves to read, right?

 2010 Guest Reader, Stephanie MolishusDecorations and Designs: We found some great dot wrapping paper for our classroom door.
 Each class member will get to have a dot photo taken in front of the dot paper.
 Before International Dot Day the children will design their own dot art, and we will have a great Dot Gallery opening on Dot Day.
-In 2009 we created two GIANT stuffed dots (as seen in the video above).
-It was a great way to build collaboration skills at the beginning of the year, and the dots were like members of our classroom for most of our school year.
-It was a sad day when we had to say "goodbye" to DOT I and DOT II.
-We made stuffed dots again in 2010, and it was just as fun.
-Miniature stuffed dots are an option for those with classroom space concerns.We'll also have a large piece of chart paper displayed.
+In past years, we've created giant stuffed dots as well as microdots.We'll also have a large piece of chart paper displayed.
 All who come to visit our classroom on Dot Day will be asked to create their own original DOT.
 They will, of course, have to sign their artwork.
 We will have dot chart paper from previous years displayed in our gallery.